 - Pain during bowel movements or pressure on your bowels

-- Nausea, vomiting or breast tenderness similar to that experienced during pregnancy
+- Nausea, vomiting or breast tenderness like that experienced during pregnancy

 - Fullness or heaviness in your abdomen

-- Pressure on your rectum or bladder that causes a need to urinate more frequently or difficulty emptying your bladder completely
+- Pressure on your bladder that causes you to urinate more frequently or have difficulty emptying your bladder completely

 When to see a doctor